allan-tulane/sp25-recitation-01-jsasson01/README.md

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+        Since no sorting is required each run time worst case takes n time so the worst case would be nk times.
-  + For binary search? **TODO: your answer goes here**
+  + For binary search? **TODO: your answer goes here** Since sorting is required it starts with n^2 time and then each time it is ran the worst case is log2(n) so the worst case is n^2 + log2(n)*k.
+This is a time complexity of O(n^2)

   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+    If we want the total time of nk be greater than or eqaul to O(n^2) k has to be greater than or equal to n.